kerON-Digital/symfony-auth-redis-storage-bundle/README.md

 ## License

 This bundle is released under the MIT License.
-See the LICENSE file for details (you should create this file too).
+See the LICENSE file for details.